rjamesnw/FlowScript/README.md

 # FlowScript #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-* FlowScript is a visual programming language used for build client and server applications using a browser.
+FlowScript is a visual programming language used for build client and server applications using a browser.

+### Version ###

 * Version: Alpha
 * [FlowScript Site](https://flowscript.org)